TheSiebi/F1xVR/movement/README.md

 1. Add a 3D sphere to the SampleScene.
 2. Attach SmoothTracking.cs script to the 3D sphere.
 3. Add camera to the scene if wanted.
-4. Go Edit->Project Settings->Physics, make sure the gravity axis is in z, not default y.

 For the z-axis in the map (the gravity axis), I did not set car.z, which can be obtained from the retrieved data.
 Instead I added mesh collider component (in the Inspector) for the map and rigidbody component for the sphere so then it will have gravitational force.
 I haven’t tried setting the car.z, can be tried.